 - Visually, it’s presented in a very appealing way.

-If you're looking for a blogging checklist, we recommend Content Checklist.
+If you’re looking for a WordPress checklist plugin, we recommend Content Checklist.

 thanks for the tip on: Pre-Publish Post Checklist

 I noticed Good Writer Checkify has been closed